 Will my company’s participation in the Top Companies program be public?

 Yes.
-In addition to the Winners and Leaders, we will recognize all participating companies in alphabetical order.
-We believe in recognizing companies that are committed to measuring their progress in building technical workforces that are gender diverse.
-Companies will be notified of their results in advance of public announcements, and confidential data will never be released without permission.
-All participants will be able to use a Top Companies badge in their recruiting and other materials, which will be provided to the Winners, Leaders, and Participants before Grace Hopper Celebration.
+In addition to the Winners and Leaders, we will publicly recognize all participating companies in alphabetical order.
+We believe in recognizing companies that are committed to measuring their progress in building intersectional diversity in technical workforces.
+Companies will be notified of their results in advance of the public announcements, and confidential or individual data will never be released publicly.
+All Participants are also encouraged to publicize their participation and will be able to use their Top Companies badge(s) in their publicity efforts.

 Is my company information confidential?